landonr/homeThing/README.md

 A collection of Open Source Universal Remotes that run a custom menu system to integrate with your smart home

-- iPod style menu system for ESP32 devices focuesed on controlling media players, lights, hvac, window covers, etc
+- iPod style menu system for ESP32 devices focused on controlling smart home devices.
 - Open source, customizable, and 3D printable hardware specific for homeThing remotes
 - [ESPHome Components for controlling Home Assistant devices](https://github.com/landonr/esphome-components)